igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 	= Texture Pattern Editor (F9) =
 The texture pattern editor allows you to add, remove and modify texture pattern entries.
 - You can open s*_.txc files or create new ones.
 Each file can have a number of pattern entries.
+You can also play the animations and preview them.
 - Each pattern needs, in the TXD file for the level, a group of textures following a name such as text_animation.n, in which each frame of the animation has a different number n starting from 1.
 - The pattern's texture name is the name of the texture that will be replaced by the animation.
 The texture with this name will technically not show up ingame.
 It can be the name of one of the textures in the animation, but this is optional.
 - The animation name is the name of the textures that compose the animation without the number at the end.
 So, if in the TXD your images are named text_animation.n (with n going from 1 to 8), this field will have "text_animation" in it.